 - Is it only a cold feeling?
 Are you actually shaking?

 - What has been the highest body temperature connected with the chills?

 - Did the chills happen only once, or are there many separate episodes?

 - How long does each attack last (for how many hours)?

 - Did chills occur within 4 to 6 hours after exposure to something that you or your child is allergic to?

 - Did chills begin suddenly?
 Do they occur repeatedly?
 How often (how many days between episodes of chills)?

 - What other symptoms are present?

-The physical examination may include emphasis on the skin, eyes, ears, nose, throat, neck, chest, and abdomen.
+The physical exam will include the skin, eyes, ears, nose, throat, neck, chest, and abdomen.
 Body temperature will likely be checked.